Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part2/_index.md

 - Your debug logs SHOULD NOT be inside the `errors.log` file
 - Make sure that you update your .gitignore so that the `errors.log` file is not in your repo

-Please take note: All your previous tests should all pass.
+**Please take note:** All your previous tests should all pass.

+## Instructions for reviewer

+- Make sure that all the previous tests still pass.
+- Different errors should be logged at different levels `debug` vs `error`.
+- Are the log messages printed to the standard output / terminal / console?
+- Are the correct errors stored in `errors.log`?
+Only one type should be there.
+- User passwords should NEVER be logged.